 Transco’s steel pipes vary between 24” and 48” inches in diameter and undergo rigorous maintenance and inspection processes – this includes continuous system and remote-control monitoring, aerial and control valve inspections, leak surveying, and pipeline markings.
 Additionally, the use of innovative technology such as pressure and temperature sensors, 100% weld x-rays, smart pigs for cleaning, clearing and inspecting as well as strength testing, protective coating and cathodic protection is applied.

-Through Transco’s unique network of interconnections with other pipelines and strategic storage reserves the pipeline has the capability of allowing for multiple pathways to reroute natural gas deliveries to customers.
+Through Transco’s unique network of interconnections with other pipelines and strategic storage reserves, the pipeline can allow multiple pathways to reroute natural gas deliveries to customers.

 When temperatures drop during the winter, preparation is a huge component of Transco’s operational success.
 Our teams conduct tabletop exercises to simulate a potential pipeline outage during a winter cold snap to improve how the natural gas pipeline system and the electric grid work together, ensuring that the pipeline system continues to operate reliably and safely, even in severe weather conditions.